Manojlovic1998/running-multi-container-app-on-k8s/README.md

-# :whale: Integration of Multi Container React App using Docker
+# :whale: Integration of Multi Container React App using Docker & Kubernetes

-This is Docker example project of multi-container application.
+This is Kubernetes example project of multi-client image running on local Kubernetes Cluster.
 A topic of the project is a very basic implementation of fib function to calculate the fib value.

 ## :office: Local Development Container Diagram